-The current economic conditions present increased risks for all businesses.
+The current economic conditions, together with the COVID-19 pandemic discussed in the Strategic Report, present increased risks for all businesses.
 In response to such conditions, the directors have carefully considered these risks including an assessment on uncertainty on future trading projection for a period of at least 12 months from the date of signing the financial statements, and the extent to which they might affect the preparation of the financial statements on a going concern basis.